Updated on 2024.10.01

 }

-Now, after we ran the translator, the C++ code was translated to C as much as possible.
-But the translation was not perfect and there is still a method invocation left:
+Now, after we ran the CppTranslator the result is almost valid C. But the translation was not perfect and there is still a method invocation left:

 void decodeOperandA(MCInst *MI, unsigned OpNum, unsigned Val) {